Notes

 Joint probability distributions must satisfy the following properties

-2. All the probabilities add up to one \[ \sum_{x}\sum_{y} p(x,y) = 1, \] where the sum is over all values $x,y$ such that $p(x,y) \neq 0$.
+2. All the probabilities add up to one xyp(x,y)=1, where the sum is over all values x,y such that p(x,y)0.

-Note: The above summation is over a discrete set of values since $X$ and $Y$ are discrete.
+Note: The above summation is over a discrete set of values since X and Y are discrete.
 It can be an infinite sum.

 Lets consider some examples: